proc10n/simplified_attitude_and_orbit_simulator/README.md

 # Simplified Orbit and Attitude Simulator

 A MATLAB/Simulink-based simulator for spacecraft orbit propagation, attitude determination, and control.
-Built around a 6DOF model with coupled orbital and attitude subsystems.
+Built around a 6DOF model of a rigid body in space (a little 1U CubeSat).

 ## Overview